angarsky/diveintopython/learn/variables_and_types/string-operations.md

 ## String Length

 You can get the length of a string using the built-in function `len()`.
-Here's an example:
+You can also check if a string is empty using this method.

+Here is an example of calculating the characters that a string contains:

 ```python
 my_string = "Hello, world!"